google-deepmind/chex/README.md

 not, however, compatible with JAX and [dm-tree](https://github.com/deepmind/tree) out of the box.

-In Chex we provide a JAX-friendly dataclass implementation reusing python [dataclasses](https://docs.python.org/3/library/dataclasses.html#module-dataclasses).
+In Chex, we provide a JAX-friendly dataclass implementation reusing python [dataclasses](https://docs.python.org/3/library/dataclasses.html#module-dataclasses).

 Chex implementation of `dataclass` registers dataclasses as internal [_PyTree_ nodes](https://jax.readthedocs.io/en/latest/pytrees.html) to ensure